ClawmanCat/SymbolGenerator/README.md

 As with CMake's `WINDOWS_EXPORT_ALL_SYMBOLS` option, global data symbols must still be marked with `__declspec(dllimport)` when importing.
 The easiest solution right now is to just export a getter method instead, but an option to automatically edit the existing `.obj` files to mark exported data symbols as such is being looked into.

 Since objects in the global namespace have no namespace to match against the provided filters, they are always excluded by default, even if an option like `-y .*` is used.
 Such symbols must be included manually with `-yo`, or moved into a namespace.

-Note that the global namespace also contains special symbols like `.text`, `.data` and `.debug` which should never be exported directly, so exporting the entire global namespace is not an option.
+Some symbols that should be automatically filtered currently still aren't.
+Notably, you should make sure to add filters to remove the following (if your library contains such symbols):
+- Dynamic initializers / dynamic atexit destructors
+- RTTI base class descriptors

+Furthermore, the following symbol types are known to cause issues in some circumstances:
+- Lambdas used as template parameters
+- Templated member functions
+- Free functions with static (internal) linkage
+- Constructors explicitly inherited (with `using base::base`) from a non-exported base class constructor.